trishnasharma/ecs171_final_project/README.md

 ### Discussion Sections:

 ### Conclusion:
 We did a neural network analysis on hand signs from the MNIST kaggle dataset.
 Before building the actual model we did a bunch of data processing and preprocessing on the datasets.
 We then built a very basic model with a few layers and modified that to our final model which gave us the best accuracy.
-We ended up with an accuracy of: (TODO: ENTER ACCURACY HERE).
+We ended up with an accuracy of: 99.8%.
 Overall we enjoyed brainstorming about different ideas and ML projects to work on and found this one to be very interesting.
-In the future we could probably try a dataset with different images, for example taking the picture in different lightings and experimenting with that to see if we can trian the model better.
+In the future we could probably try a dataset with different images, for example taking the picture in different lightings and experimenting with that to see if we can train the model better.

 ### Collabration: